African Union: Libyan crisis

 In 2011, when the conflict in Libya began, the African Union was initially criticised for doing little to prevent the conflict's escalation.
 Additionally, the AU hesitated to take a side.
 It was unclear whether the AU supported the Libyan regime or the rebels.
-This occurred as several human right violations were perpetrated against members of the Libyan regime.
+This occurred as several human rights violations were perpetrated against members of the Libyan regime.
 It was later realised that the AU's hesitation was due to its lack of capacity and its inability to engage in democratic reform.

 The AU attempted to mediate in the early stages of the 2011 Libyan civil war, forming an ad hoc committee of five presidents (Congolese President Denis Sassou Nguesso, Malian President Amadou Toumani Touré, Mauritanian President Mohamed Ould Abdel Aziz, South African President Jacob Zuma, and Ugandan President Yoweri Museveni) to broker a truce.
 However, the beginning of the NATO-led military intervention in March 2011 prevented the committee from traveling to Libya to meet with Libyan leader Muammar Gaddafi.
 As a body, the AU sharply dissented from the United Nations Security Council's decision to create a no-fly zone over Libya, though a few member states, such as Botswana, Gabon, Zambia, and others expressed support for the resolution.

 As a result of Gaddafi's defeat at the Battle of Tripoli (the war's deciding battle), in August 2011, the Arab League voted to recognise the anti-Gaddafi National Transitional Council as the legitimate government of the country, pending elections.
 The council has been recognised by several AU member states, including two Arab League members.
 However, the AU Peace and Security Council voted on 26 August 2011 not to recognise it, insisting on a ceasefire and on the formation of a national unity government by both sides.
 A number of AU member states led by Ethiopia, Nigeria, and Rwanda requested that the AU recognise the NTC as Libya's interim governing authority, and several other AU member states have recognised the NTC regardless of the Peace and Security Council's decision.
 However, AU member states Algeria and Zimbabwe have indicated they will not recognise the NTC, and South Africa has expressed reservations as well.

 On 20 September 2011, the African Union officially recognised the National Transitional Council as the legitimate representative of Libya.

 In post-Gaddafi Libya, the African Union believes it still has an important responsibility to the country despite its failure to contribute to the conflict when it originated.
 Although the African Union is there to keep peace, it is not a long-term solution.
 The goal, as stated by the AU, is to establish a Libyan government that is sustainable to ensuring peace in Libya.
 To achieve some level of peace in Libya, the AU has to moderate peace talks which are aimed at achieving compromises and power sharing accommodations as well.